51ngul4r1ty/atoll-core/README.md

 Overview
 ========

 The goal of this project is to create a good agile project management tool that adheres as closely to scrum best practices as possible.

 Getting Started
 ===============

-If you're interested in getting a detailed explanation of the various parts of this project you may want to start with the "Other Docs" section below.
-If not, and you just want to get going as quickly as possible then you're in the right section.
+If you're interested in getting a detailed explanation of the various parts of this project you may want to also take a look at the
+"Document Index" section below.
+If not, and you just want to get going as quickly as possible then you may only need to read this section.

 Everyone contributing to this repo should read this document before doing anything: [IMPORTANT.md](docs/IMPORTANT.md)